Revolt-Unofficial-Clients/Solenoid/README.md

 # Run Solenoid on localhost:3000.
 pnpm dev
 ```

+Before adding new functionality to the client, please check the [official client feature matrix](https://wiki.rvlt.gg/index.php/Feature_Matrix), which is also available on the revolt wiki.

 ## Motivation
 I wanted to learn SolidJS because I heard it was blazingly fast and cool, so I decided to make a revolt.chat client to challenge my brain (and my sanity).